xotahal/react-native-material-ui/docs/Button.md

     */
     icon: PropTypes.string,
     /**
-    * You can overide any style for this button
+    * You can override any style for this button
     */
     style: PropTypes.shape({
         container: View.propTypes.style,